 Once you figure out all the best things to do in Big Sky Montana, you’ll want to know where to stay in Big Sky.
 Luckily, visitors have several options and they’re all fantastic.

-Our room at Village Center had an incredible view and we loved being so close to several hiking trails.
-The drive down to Town Center was just 10 minutes and we were about an hour from Yellowstone’s West Entrance.
+Rooms at Village Center have an incredible view, and they’re super close to the lifts and several summer hiking and biking trails.
+The drive down to Town Center is also just 10 minutes, and it’s about an hour from the West Yellowstone entrance.

 As nice as Big Sky Resort is, I absolutely fell in love with Lone Mountain Ranch after eating at Horn & Cantle and seeing it up close.